ibnmrs/Chrome-Colab/README.md

 This project solves a common problem: downloading files from websites that do not offer a direct download link.
 Standard tools like `wget` or `curl` fail on sites that require you to click a button, log in, or execute JavaScript to start a download.

-A perfect example is downloading models from platforms like **Tensor.Art**, which use indirect links.

 The goal of this notebook is to provide a seamless **cloud-to-cloud workflow**:
 1. Use a full-featured Google Chrome browser within Colab to download any file, no matter how complex the site.
 2. Directly upload that file from the Colab instance to your Hugging Face Hub repository.